verarr/spreadspawnpoints/README.md

 # erase all spawnpoints
 /spawnpoints reset

-# erase spawnpoints for a specific player
+# erase spawnpoint for a specific player
 /spawnpoints reset Player123
 ```